 They can reflect now and recall how there wasn’t any way they could have stayed in those former roles (while worthwhile and important) because they felt like they were repeatedly putting band aids on gaping wounds, when they really wanted to find the source of the cut.

-Nine years later and nearly 400 families referred, Beginnings SC is now a team of eight working tirelessly and using their curiosity and (often most importantly) humor to renew hope for families.
+Nine years later and more than 450 families referred, Beginnings SC is now a team of eight working tirelessly and using their curiosity and (often most importantly) humor to renew hope for families.
 Cara and Mary are thrilled you want to learn more about why they started Beginnings SC, and they hope you’ll visit again often to see what they’re up to next.